Acc. Spec. (Children's Law)

 Lucy is admitted as a practitioner of the Supreme Court of New South Wales and was admitted to the High Court of Australia.
 Lucy works in the area of Personal Injury (Negligence matters) and Victims Compensation.
 Lucy has worked with NLS Law part-time for 8 years and has developed extensive experience in her area of law.
 Lucy is passionate about achieving better outcomes for young people in care and is committed to human rights and social justice.
 Lucy has achieved successful outcomes for young people in care through Victims Compensation and continues to do so.
 Lucy holds a Bachelor of Law and Graduate Diploma of Legal Practice.

-Ayden is a Law Clerk at NLS Law and is currently undertaking his Bachelor Laws and Bachelor of Communications.
+Ayden is a Law Clerk at NLS Law and is currently undertaking his Bachelor Laws.
+Ayden has a Bachelor of Communications (with Distinction) and currently completing his Bachelor of Law.
 Ayden has experience in all aspects of administration, marketing, managing social media platforms of the practice.
-Ayden is dedicated completing his studies and transitioning into a full time role as a Solicitor.
+Ayden is dedicated completing his studies and transitioning into a full time role as a Solicitor. – At the end of his blurb where it says more recently..
+Why I rise, can you delete the words More Recently.
+At the end of that sentence can you add Ayden has produced a short film “Behind The Journey” which raises awareness about NSW Variety Children’s Charity.
+Ayden is also developing short films for NLS Law about various social justice and human rights issues.

 Ayden is also a photographer and has had significant achievements with his photography including international contracts, exhibitions, achievement of photography awards, retained for professional shoots and his work has been published in Australia and Internationally.
 Ayden was invited to attend a World Youth Leadership Conference in the USA for his ability to use photography to promote Human Rights.
 Ayden was commissioned for the photographic series: “It hurts me Too – Family Violence.”
 Ayden was commissioned for the photographic series regarding child asylum seekers; “What would you do if this was your child” his work was shown at the International Conference, 25 years on the Rights of the Child in the Netherlands.
 Ayden was also commissioned in 2016 to do a series documenting culture, strength and resilience of remote indigenous Australia.
 More recently Ayden for photographic series: “Why I rise” a story about belonging and identity for Young People in Foster Care was exhibited as part of Art Express.